I Want To...

 School of Medicine

 To schedule an appointment for a visit or for any test, call our Appointment Line at 443-276-6050.
-If our appointment scheduler is assisting another patient, you may leave a message with your name, telephone number, and the type of appointment you need to schedule, and we will return your call as soon as possible.
+If our appointment schedulers are assisting other patients, your call will be taken by our call center, which will take a detailed message about the type of appointment you need to schedule.
+We will return your call as soon as possible.
 In general, we will return your call within one day or sooner.